OiDobby/dnCNN_TEM/README.md

 This code provides denoising method for TEM image using CNN.
 We use density functional theory calculation to obtain the ground truth images.
-For computational efficiency, we employ the pseudo-atomic orbital basis sets; OpenMX code (https://www.openmx-square.org/whatisopenmx.html).
+For computational efficiency, we employ the pseudo-atomic orbital basis sets; [OpenMX](https://www.openmx-square.org/whatisopenmx.html) code.

-We use the CNN model from the previous study (Phys.
-Rev. M 6, 123802 (2022), https://github.com/Fjoucken/Denoise_STM) with editing that.
+We use the CNN model from the previous study ([Phys.
+Rev. M 6, 123802 (2022)](https://github.com/Fjoucken/Denoise_STM)) with editing that.

 Our work is in progress for submission.